The Impact of Porn and Porn Addiction

 Since I have quite a few non-Dutch speakers visiting my site, I’ve decided to offer some of my blogs in English as well.
 This first blog is actually the most-read post on my site, exploring the complex relationship between porn and addiction—an issue that transcends cultural and linguistic boundaries.
 By providing this content in English, I hope to reach and inform a wider audience on this important topic.

 “Why you think the internet was born?
 Porn, porn, porn!”
 This line is sung in the musical Avenue Q in the song The Internet is for Porn.
 However, our interest and fascination with sexual imagery far surpasses the boundaries of the digital age.
-Erotic murals in Pompeii, the Warren Cup—a Roman silver cup from the first century depicting two young men making love—and 19th-century Chinese erotic paintings show that the fascination with visual sexual stimuli is as old as time itself.
+Erotic murals in Pompeii, the Warren Cup—a Roman silver cup from the first century depicting two young men making love—and 19th-century Chinese erotic paintings show that the fascination with pornographical images is as old as time itself.

-While porn has always been around, the internet has changed something fundamental: porn is available everywhere, all the time, and accessible to anyone.
+While porn has always been around, the internet has changed something fundamental because now porn is available everywhere, all the time, and accessible to anyone.
 It’s so easily accessible that children, on average, are 11 years old when they first (often unintentionally) encounter porn.

 Why do we watch porn?